-I’m ashamed to say I had to leave some categories blank, because I just didn’t read enough (or maybe any… Read the rest) blogs on that topic.
+I’m ashamed to say I had to leave some categories blank, because I just didn’t read enough (or maybe any) blogs on that topic.
 I guess I have a good excuse on the “family blog” one since I don’t have young kids around.
 But otherwise my only excuse is the political nature of 2008 and my own obsession.
 Maybe with 2009 being a non-campaign year, I can broaden my horizons.

 I’m pretty bummed about the Oklahoma Netroots losing two bloggers in one week.

 John Sutter of Concrete Buffalo (formerly of the Oklahoman and its Go Green blog — which apparently has been deleted) got a gig in Atlanta is already on his way.
-He also did some great work for The Gazette… Read the rest while he looked for steady work that
+He also did some great work for The Gazette while he looked for steady work that ultimately took him away.

 Woo hoo!
-My little blog is now on the blogroll of The Lost Ogle… Read the rest, the funniest blog in Oklahoma — of those actually trying to be funny.
+My little blog is now on the blogroll of The Lost Ogle, the funniest blog in Oklahoma — of those actually trying to be funny.

 I expect to see lots more incoming traffic now, because (it can be revealed, now that my evil plot has been realized) those boys are really radical pinko activists I smuggled in to turn Oklahoma blue.